FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 * Click the `save` icon on the top right.
 * Go back to `users`.
 * Select `manage` under the `action` tab for your new user.
 * Select `add registration`.
 In the dropdown menu, select `React Auth`.
-If you don't see it double check that you remembered to push `save` when you created your application.
+If you don't see it, double check that you remembered to push `save` when you created your application.

 Well done!
 You now have at least one user that is linked to your `React Auth` app.
 Not bad for your app being in development.

 ### Issuer and Signing Key

+Do I need to do this?

 There are two more attributes we want to configure in FusionAuth.
 The first attribute is the named issuer value used to sign tokens.
 We will use this value when verifying the access token during login.
 To do this, navigate to “Tenants” on the left-nav bar and then click the “Edit” button that corresponds to the “Default” tenant.
 Set the “Issuer” field under the “General” tab.
 The value of the issuer is typically the hostname of the identity provider.
 Since this is a demo, we’ll use the value fusionauth.io.